Specialties, Services & Treatments

 - Select a health care provider for baby.

-OB-GYNs and most nurse-midwives do not provide care for children.
-Because of this, you will need to choose a health care provider for your baby.
-Choose from Pediatric and Adolescent Medicine or Family Medicine providers.
+OB-GYNs and most nurse-midwives do not provide care for children, so you'll need to choose a health care provider for your baby.
+Choose from Pediatric & Adolescent Medicine or Family Medicine providers.

 - Participate in childbirth education.